Joseph (Genesis): Father's blessing and passing

 The house of Israel acquired many possessions and multiplied exceedingly during the course of seventeen years, even through the worst of the seven-year famine.
 At this time, Joseph's father was 147 years old and bedridden.
 He had fallen ill and lost most of his vision.
 Joseph was called into his father's house and Israel pleaded with his son that he not be buried in Egypt.
 Rather, he requested to be carried to the land of Canaan to be buried with his forefathers.
 Joseph was sworn to do as his father asked of him.

 Later, Joseph came to visit his father having with him his two sons, Ephraim and Manasseh.
 Israel declared that they would be heirs to the inheritance of the house of Israel, as if they were his own children, just as Reuben and Simeon were.
-Then Israel laid his left hand on the eldest Mannasseh's head and his right hand on the youngest Ephraim's head and blessed Joseph.
+Then Israel laid his left hand on the eldest Manasseh's head and his right hand on the youngest Ephraim's head and blessed Joseph.
 However, Joseph was displeased that his father's right hand was not on the head of his firstborn, so he switched his father's hands.
 But Israel refused saying, "but truly his younger brother shall be greater than he," a declaration he made just as Israel himself was to his firstborn brother Esau.
 To Joseph, he gave a portion more of Canaanite property than he had to his other sons; land that he fought for against the Amorites.

 Then Israel called all of his sons in and prophesied their blessings or curses to all twelve of them in order of their ages.
 To Joseph he declared:

 Joseph is a fruitful bough, even a fruitful bough by a well; whose branches run over the wall.
 The archers have sorely grieved him, and shot at him, and hated him: But his bow abode in strength, and the arms of his hands were made strong by the hands of the Mighty God of Jacob (From thence is the Shepherd, the Stone of Israel), Even by the God of your father who shall help thee; and by the Almighty who shall bless thee With blessings of heaven above, Blessings of the deep that lieth under, Blessings of the breasts and of the womb.
 The blessings of thy father have prevailed above the blessings of my progenitors unto the utmost bound of the everlasting hills.
 They shall be on the head of Joseph, And on the crown of the head of him that was separate from his brethren.